 The TOEFL Department Code for the Graduate School of Journalism is 018.

 Through our International House and International Student Centre, students can meet others of the same nationality or who speak the same first language.
 We have many clubs and athletic facilities to meet all of your social and physical health needs.
+For information on the international student life at UBC, please refer to the International Student Guide.

 Housing should be investigated before you arrive.
 Space is limited in UBC’s on-campus residences so you must apply early; see the UBC Housing website at the Department of Housing and Conferences for more information.
 There are also resources for finding a place to live off campus.
 Many of these are listed in the off-campus housing section of the International Student Handbook.